Azure/azure-powershell/src/Blueprint/Blueprint/help/New-AzBlueprint.md

 # New-AzBlueprint

 ## SYNOPSIS
-Create a new blueprint and save it within the specified subscription or management group.
+Create a new blueprint definition and save it within the specified subscription or management group.

 ## SYNTAX